NashTech-Labs/Lift_UserLogin_Template/README.md

 1. After logging in , user sees "Birthday Reminder" menu on the main page .
 1. User clicks on "Birthday Reminder" to add his/her friend's birthdate in reminder list .
 1. User enters friend's name , select birth date and hits Add button.
+1. Friend's name text box has Auto complete functionality.
+User can select from drop down list of auto complete as well as he can enter his   own value.
 1. As user will hit Add button, that birthdate will be added in below table.
 1. Table contains list of Birthday Reminders.
 1. User can delete and edit reminder by clicking on Delete and Edit button respectively from table.